dracu-lah/find-sgpa/README.md

-# Javascript code find sgpa of one student and multiple students
+# Javascript code find sgpa of one student and multiple students.